 In 1989, Ahlswede and Dueck \cite{Idchannels} proposed the identification scheme which is conceptually different from the classical transmission scheme of Shannon.
 In transmission, the encoder transmits a message over a channel $W,$ and at the receiver side, the decoder wants to estimate this message based on the channel observation.
 However, this is not the case for identification.
-Indeed, the encoder sends an identification message (also called an identity) $M \in \mathcal{N}$ over the channel and the decoder is not interested in \emph{what} the received message is, but he wants to check \emph{whether} a specific message $\hat{M} \in \mathcal{N}$ has been sent or not.
+Indeed, in the identification scheme, the encoder sends an identification message (also called an identity) $M \in \mathcal{N}$ over the channel and the decoder is not interested in \emph{what} the received message is, but he wants to check \emph{whether} a specific message $\hat{M} \in \mathcal{N}$ has been sent or not.
 Naturally, the sender has no knowledge of this specific message, otherwise it would be a trivial problem.
 The identification problem can be regarded as solving many hypothesis testing problems occurring simultaneously.

-The problem of identification is depicted in Fig. \ref{fig:IdwithCR}.\\ There are many interesting applications of the identification scheme, e.g., in industry 4.0, online sales, the healthcare field, etc. \cite{application}.
+There are many interesting applications of the identification scheme, such as in industry 4.0, online sales, and the healthcare field \cite{application}.
 For instance, in product engineering, sensors are used to control the sequence of production.
 The sensor data is collected and processed by a central unit.
-Here, the receiver is interested in checking whether or not an error occurs in the sequence of production rather than determining the accurate sensor measurements.\\ For insight into the explicit construction of identification codes, we refer the reader to \cite{explicitconstruction}.
+Here, the receiver is interested in checking whether or not an error occurs in the sequence of production rather than determining the accurate sensor measurements.
+For insight into the explicit construction of identification codes, we refer the reader to \cite{explicitconstruction}.
 Furthermore, a special identification code construction using tag codes with two concatenated Reed-Solomon codes is implemented in \cite{implementation}.

-In our work, we are particularly interested in studying the problem of correlation-assisted identification, in which the transmitter and the receiver have access to a correlated source $P_{XY}\in \mathcal{P} \left(X \times Y\right)$ as visualized in Fig. \ref{fig:IdwithCR}.
+In our work, we are particularly interested in studying the problem of CR-assisted identification, in which the transmitter and the receiver have access to a correlated source $P_{XY}\in \mathcal{P} \left(X \times Y\right)$ as visualized in Fig. \ref{fig:IdwithCR}.